top of page

 The Severity of the Injury

 The more severe your injury, the longer the settlement process is likely to take.
 Why?
 Because it takes time to heal.
 And while you may want to put the experience behind you, you need to wait until your injuries have fully healed—or at least stabilized—before you can accurately assess the damages.
 If you need ongoing medical treatment or rehabilitation, the claim can’t be settled until all the necessary treatment is completed.
-In some cases, even after treatment, doctors may need to evaluate the long-term impact of your injury.
+Even after treatment, doctors may need to evaluate the long-term impact of your injury.
 This is often the most significant factor in determining how long your claim will take.

 Complexity of Your Personal Injury Case